SNMP Trapping

 Again go to the Preprocessing tab and enter following information.

-Select Regular expression and for Parameters enter IF-MIB::ifOperStatus[\s\S]*?INTEGER:\s+(\d+)
+Select Regular expression and as Parameters enter IF-MIB::ifOperStatus[\s\S]*?INTEGER:\s+(\d+)

 and \1 in the Output box.